Jossell-Araiza/Autsai-Backend-Project/README.md

 - **Replies**: Currently require manual input of message ID (could be enhanced with clickable UI).
 - **Group Chat UI**: Minimal; could benefit from styling and real-time updates.
 - **Firestore Rules**: App is in test mode.
 Secure rules needed for production deployment.
+- **Delete Messages**: Currently not able to delete messages or group chat messages.

 ---